Demographics of Portugal: Population

 Due to a decrease in emigration and an increase in immigration during the late 1990s and early 2000s, Portugal's population grew steadily, reaching a peak of 10,573,479 in December 2009.
 However, following the 2008 financial crisis, emigration surged and immigration declined, and these trends, combined with persistently low birth rates and an aging population, led to a gradual population decline.
 By 2018, the population had decreased by about 2.27% from its 2009 peak.
 From then onwards, however, net migration became positive again, supported by a renewed influx of immigrants and a slight rise in birth rates.
-As a result, Portugal's population resumed growth and, by 2023, had already surpassed the 2009 peak.
+As a result, Portugal's population resumed growth and, by 2021, had already surpassed the 2009 peak.
+In 2025, Portugal's statistic service revealed that 10,74 million people lived in Portugal, using the pre-2026 methodology.

+In 2026, it became known that Portugal's population exceeded the milestone of 11 million people for the first time.
+The revelation came after INE revised upwards its population estimates for Portugal in the period 2021-26, as the INE adopted a new methodology to estimate the population of Portugal.
+The new methodology used from 2026 onwards is aiming to better capture the realities of migratory movements in Portugal, increase the consistency of the population statistics with other official statistics and produce more analytical and detailed population statistics as required by the newer European Union directives.

 The distribution of the population is widely uneven; the most densely populated areas are the Lisbon metropolitan area (which contains well above a quarter of the country's population), the metropolitan areas of Porto and the Atlantic coast, while other vast areas are very sparsely populated, like the plateaus of Alentejo, the Trás-os-Montes and Serra da Estrela highlands, and the lesser islands of the Azores archipelago.

 Note: Crude migration change (per 1000) is a trend analysis, an extrapolation based average population change (current year minus previous) minus natural change of the current year (see table vital statistics).
 As average population is an estimate of the population in the middle of the year and not end of the year.

-The population of the country almost doubled during the twentieth century (+91%), but the pattern of growth was extremely uneven due to large-scale internal migration from the rural North to the industrial cities of Lisbon and Porto, a phenomenon which happened as a consequence of the robust economic growth and structural modernisation, owing to a liberalisation of the economy of the 1960s.
+The population of the country almost doubled during the twentieth century (+91%), but the pattern of growth was extremely uneven due to large-scale internal migration from the rural areas to the industrial cities of Lisbon and Porto, a phenomenon which happened as a consequence of the robust economic growth and structural modernisation, owing to a liberalisation of the economy of the 1960s.

-The following demographic statistics are from the CIA World Factbook, unless otherwise indicated.